wangyipengw1p/DAC-SDC-2019/Simpledet/README.md

 `nohup` will be useful if you're training on a server.

-`mxnet` will run process to find the best algorithm to do the convolution, change the environment to disable as instructed.
+`mxnet` will run process to find the best algorithm to do the convolution, change the environment MXNET_CUDNN_AUTOTUNE_DEFAULT to 0 to disable.